Dry sinking air masses appear red in the Airmass RGB images.

 The Airmass image below shows a red zone over the Arabian peninsula (10th May 2012 at 06:00 UTC).
 In tropical and subtropical regions the Airmass RGB depicts hot and dry air masses in red-orange tones.
 The dryness of the air is due to missing moisture supply from the desert and not because of dynamic effects.

-Explanation of the red colour of dry air masses in the Airmass RGB (see also the recipe on the left side):
+Explanation of the red colour of dry air masses in the Airmass RGB (see the recipe):

 • In warm air masses, red/orange areas depict dry and hot air.